 noindent

 Here Davidson is talking about belief, but it is clear the point is as much about truth or true content.
 There’s no clear meaning to the idea that most of a person’s beliefs are true because what a person believes (true and false propositions) can’t be counted, he thinks.
-Doubts about the intelligibility of the idea of counting shift him toward a picture on which the plural count vocabulary (most beliefs, most truths) is replaces with massy vocabulary (a significant mass of belief/truth).
-We need not endorse that more radical conclusion to recognise that in ordinary thought and talk, we sometimes seem to think of truth as both having number and as having extent, albeit in some unresolved, unclear fashion.
-We speak of the truth, of truths, of many truths, of more truth, of much truth, and so on.
+Doubts about the intelligibility of the idea of counting shift him towards a picture on which the plural count vocabulary (most beliefs, most truths) is replaces with massy vocabulary (a significant mass of belief/truth).
+We need not endorse that more radical conclusion to recognize that in ordinary thought and talk, we sometimes seem to think of truth as both having number and as having extent, albeit in some unresolved, unclear fashion.
+We speak of the truth, of truths, of many truths, of more truth, of much truth and so on.

-I take pains to emphasise that the above talk of truth is suggestive but no more.
+I take pains to emphasize that the aforementioned talk of truth is suggestive but no more.
 I think if we look carefully we see that the opposite conception is also latent, that it is also latent that what is true has number but no other dimension of size.
-One way to see this is to note that many philosophers seem to think the question “how much truth does a person believe” and “how many truths does a person believe?” are synonymous.
-Consider for example the following remark by Foley and Fumerton (1982):
+One way to see this is to note that many philosophers seem to think the questions ‘how much truth does a person believe’ and ‘how many truths does a person believe?’ are synonymous.
+Consider, for example, the following remark by Foley and Fumerton (1982):

 It is no doubt true that most people would be inclined to agree with Lehrer’s and Rescher’s suggestion that we should try to believe rationally as many truths as possible.
 They would be inclined to agree, that is, that we ought to be curious about the world; we ought to find out as much about it as we can. (p.
 55)